 Is a Black Market Possible?

-The problem is that a black market for classes is a very viable possibility at Columbia Basin, as well as other community colleges across the country.
+The problem is that a black market for classes is a viable possibility at Columbia Basin and other community colleges across the country.
 Some colleges, like CBC, have done away with waiting lists for courses because the long lists became difficult to manage through the registration system.
-Now, students are only able to get into a class that has reached capacity when someone drops the course online.
-When the opening arises, it can be immediately snatched up by another student.
+Students can only get into a class that has reached capacity when someone drops the course online.
+When the opening arises, another student can immediately pick it up.

 A Widespread Problem

-Community College Chancellor Jack Scott told KPBS, "We've got far more students that want into our classes, than we have space.
+Community College Chancellor Jack Scott told KPBS, "We've got far more students that want into our classes than we have space.
 So the demand is extremely high.
 The supply is limited."
-Scott added that around 140,000 students were turned away from community colleges because classes were not available for them.
+Scott added that around 140,000 students were turned away from community colleges because classes were unavailable.
 First-time students are among those hit hardest by the class shortage because they are at the bottom of the priority list when it comes to registering for classes.